-Criteria High Score Medium Score Low Score

-7. Low-Income 10 points Not applicable 0 points

-Community

-All, or part of a project area All of a project is located

-is located in a low-income outside the footprint of a

-community as defined. low-income community,

-as defined, or is not

-documented.

-8. Affected by a 10 points Not applicable 0 points

-Severe Disaster

-All or part of the area to be None of the area to be

-covered by the project(s) through this grant covered by the project(s) through this grant

-application has been application has been

-impacted by a severe impacted by a severe

-disaster, as defined, is disaster, as defined, or is

-documented, and has an not properly

-explanation of how the documented.

-disaster has impacted the

-wildfire risk or hazard.

-9. High/Very High 20 points Not applicable 0 points

-Wildfire Hazard

-Potential All or part of the area to be Area to be covered by the

-covered by the project(s) project(s) is/are located

-is/are located within an outside any area with

-area of high or very high high or very high wildfire

-wildfire hazard potential hazard potential or is not

-and is properly documented properly.

-documented.
+Criteria High Score Medium Score Low Score 6.
+Project Sustainability 7-10 points 3-6 points 0-2 points Application is well written, indicates measures and timelines will be in place so that the project(s) will succeed and provide benefits into the future, and is clear about who is responsible for maintenance, duration, and if any processes or longterm plans are in place to continue support to the project(s) after grant funding is expended.
+Application missing key details or specificity, and unclear of how the project(s) will be maintained beyond the life of the grant, but is otherwise well written, detailed, and descriptive.
+Omits multiple details or is poorly detailed and unclear on how the project(s) will be sustained beyond the life of the grant.
+7. Low-Income 10 points Not applicable 0 points Community All, or part of a project area All of a project is located is located in a low-income outside the footprint of a community as defined. low-income community, as defined, or is not documented.
+8. Affected by a 10 points Not applicable 0 points Severe Disaster All or part of the area to be Nana af the area to be All or part of the area to be covered by the project(s) None of the area to be covered by the project(s) through this grant through this grant application has been application has been impacted by a severe impacted by a severe disaster, as defined, is disaster, as defined, or is documented, and has an not properly explanation of how the documented. disaster has impacted the wildfire risk or hazard. - 9.
+High/Very High Wildfire Hazard 20 points Not applicable 0 points Potential All or part of the area to be Area to be covered by the covered by the project(s) project(s) is/are located is/are located within an outside any area with area of high or very high high or very high wildfire wildfire hazard potential hazard potential or is not and is properly documented properly. documented.